shenghh2015/llm-judge-eval/README.md

 python simple_eval/judge_eval.py --model qwen2.5_7b_instruct --base_url http://localhost:8000/v1 --task hh_rlhf_helpful
 ```

-## 📊 LLM-as-Judge Mini-Benchmark
+### LLM-as-Judge evaluation on a mini dataset
-We build a mini-benchmark that contains a mini-dataset of `400` test cases: `200` are drawn from the `summary` dataset, and the other 200 are drawn from the `hh_rlhf_helpful` dataset, using a stratified sampling strategy introduced in our paper.
+We build a mini-benchmark dataset that contains `400` test cases: `200` are drawn from the `summarize` dataset, and the other 200 are drawn from the `hhrlhf_helpful` dataset, using a stratified sampling strategy introduced in our paper.
-We use prompting templates (`simple_eval/templates`) similar to those used in [Rafailov et al.](https://arxiv.org/abs/2305.18290), as they generally yield robust results based on our systematic evaluation with diverse prompt templates.
+We adopted prompting templates (`simple_eval/templates`) that are similar to the ones suggested in [Rafailov et al.](https://arxiv.org/abs/2305.18290), as their templates are generally robust based on our systematic evaluation with diverse prompt templates.
-We evaluated widely used commercial models (`gpt-4o`) and open-source state-of-the-art models (`Qwen2.5`, `LLaMA3-3`, `DeepSeek-R1`) and benchmarked them in the following table.
+We evaluated widely-used commercial models (`gpt-4o`) and open-source state-of-the-art models (`Qwen2.5`, `LLaMA3-3`, `DeepSeek-R1`).
+The results are shown below.
+Here, we aimed to provide a general comparison.

-### Evaluation Results
+#### Evaluation Results

-#### Summary
+* Summary Task

 | Models                 | Acc_both | Valid_count_both | Acc_random | Valid_count_random |
 |------------------------|---------|------------------|------------|--------------------|